dzlotn/Google-Data-Analytics-Capstone-Project/README.md

-# Google Data Analytics Capstone Project
+# Google Data Analytics Capstone Project - Attrition Analytics
 This is my code for the Google Advanced Data Analytics Course Capstone Project.

-**Capstone Project Background:**
-The HR department at Salifort Motors wants to take some initiatives to improve employee satisfaction levels at the company.
-They collected data from employees, but now they don’t know what to do with it.
-They refer to you as a data analytics professional and ask you to provide data-driven suggestions based on your understanding of the data.
-They have the following question: what’s likely to make the employee leave the company?

-**Project Goal:**
-The goal is to analyze the data collected by the HR department and to build a model that predicts whether or not an employee will leave the company.

-**What I Did:**
-I utilized two model approaches for the problem.
-First, I used binomial logistic regression predict whether an employee would leave the company based on tenure, work evaluation, number of projects, satisfaction level, and several other categories included in the dataset.
-The logistic regression model achieved a precision of 79%, recall of 82%, f1-score of 80% (all weighted averages), and accuracy of 82%.
-Next, I implemented a random forest model utilizing hyperparameter tuning using GridSearchCV.
-The entire model was saved using Pickle so it didn't have to be trained again during testing.
-After conducting feature engineering, the decision tree model achieved AUC of 93.8%, precision of 87.0%, recall of 90.4%, f1-score of 88.7%, and accuracy of 96.2%, on the test set.
-The random forest  outperformed the decision tree model.

-**Modules Used**
+**The Project:**

+This project analyzes employee data to uncover the key factors influencing employee turnover.
+By examining variables like tenure, work evaluation, number of projects, and satisfaction levels, it predicts whether an employee is likely to leave the company.
+The analysis employs binomial logistic regression and random forest models, achieving high accuracy and actionable insights to guide HR strategies.

+**Technologies Used:**

-Numpy, Pandas, Seaborn, XGBoost, Sci-Py, Pickle
+Python, Numpy, Pandas, Matplotlib, Seaborn, XGBoost, Sci-Py, Pickle, Tableau

 **Logistic Regression Confusion Matrix**: